KMEE-TV

 KMEE-TV (channel 6) is a television station in Kingman, Arizona, United States, airing programming from MeTV.
-Owned and operated by Weigel Broadcasting, the station has studios on Kingman Avenue in Kingman, and its transmitter is located atop Oatman Mountain, near Oatman, Arizona.
+Owned by Weigel Broadcasting, the station has studios on Kingman Avenue in Kingman, and its transmitter is located atop Oatman Mountain, near Oatman, Arizona.
+It is rebroadcast into the Phoenix metropolitan area by translator K32PG-D (channel 40), with transmitter atop South Mountain.

-KMEE-LD (channel 40) in Phoenix operates as a low-power translator of KMEE-TV; this station's transmitter is located atop South Mountain on the city's south side.

 History

 An original construction permit to build a television station on VHF channel 6 in Kingman granted to Grand Canyon Television Company on April 8, 1985.
 Grand Canyon was one of four firms to apply and the only one from Arizona; Its transmitter facilities were to be located at Hualapai Peak, operating at an effective radiated power (ERP) of 10 kW.
 The permit was modified in August 1986 to specify Black Mountain as the transmitter location with an ERP of 100 kW, which was the maximum allowed for a low-band VHF station.
 The tower was erected in January 1988, after winter weather forced delays, The station first signed on the air on February 22, 1988, as KMOH-TV, and was licensed on June 1.

 During the late 1980s and early 1990s, KMOH varied in programming.
 It initially consisted of a near-complete simulcast of Grand Canyon Television Company's other station, KNAZ-TV in Flagstaff, an NBC affiliate; the station had an office in Kingman, and Mohave County news was inserted into the KNAZ-TV local newscasts.
 The inserts were four minutes in length, though Grand Canyon planned to originate a full half-hour of news for KMOH.
 By April 1989, KMOH had become an independent station with sports, movies, and syndicated programming.
 In November 1990, the station shuttered the Kingman office and began originating its news from Flagstaff, just four months after going to 30-minute local newscasts at 6 and 10 p.m.

 The station moved its headquarters from Kingman to Bullhead City in March 1991 and lost its spot on Kingman's cable system for months; it planned to begin rebroadcasting NBC programs from KVBC in Las Vegas but remained with much the same programming.
 The Bullhead City studios had belonged to a former low-power operation, "KBUL".